nexmo-community/vonage-workshop/content/Voice/build-ivr/_index.md

 }
 ```

+### Process user input

-Now we have constructed a talk action to explain the menu to the customer, and we have provided an input action for customers to send input in through.
+Now we have constructed a `talk` action to explain the menu to the customer, and we have provided an `input` action for customers to enter digits from their keypad.

 The next step is to actually manage all that user input.
 In the previous section we simply echoed the user's input back to them.
-Here we are just going to switch on the different possible inputs.
+Here we are going to direct their call based on the option they selected.

-* For the sales department we will connect them immediately with a representative at the sales_office_number.
+* For the sales department we will connect them immediately with a representative using the number defined in the `sales_office_number` variable.
 * For the Support department, we will collect a 5 digit account number from them.
-* For the press office, unfortunatley no one can take the call, and we haven't set up our voice mail system - so we will have to drop it.
+* For the press office, unfortunately no one can take the call, and we haven't set up our voice mail system yet (we'll do that in the next exercise!) - so we will just have to hang up the call.

+Put the following code underneath the definition of `onInboundCall()`:

 ```js
 const onInput = (request, response) => {